archiverjs/node-archiver/README.md

 #### gzipOptions `object`

 Passed to node's [zlib](http://nodejs.org/api/zlib.html#zlib_options) module to control compression.
 Options may vary by node version.

+#### statConcurrency `number`

+Sets the number of workers used to process the internal fs stat queue.
+Defaults to 4.

 ### Entry Data